Compound Interest Calculator

 1,34,686

 Suppose you have started SIP in a Mutual fund scheme, or have simply made a lump sum mutual fund investment.
-The mutual fund is performing well and you have started earning capital gains.
+The mutual fund is performing well and you have started earning.
 These capital gains get reinvested in buying additional units of the fund, which increases your principal investment so that you can earn higher returns.
 The process keeps on continuing and eventually, the capital gains become much higher over a long period of time.

 This happens through compounding, or by operation of compound interest.
 The best part is that you can also calculate compound interest effortlessly using a compound interest calculator.